 See full recipe below for detailed instructions.

-Roll dough into a 9x14 inch rectangle.
+Roll the dough into a 9x14-inch rectangle.

 Tightly roll the log along the long edge to the end.
 Try to press the long edge of the roll together to keep it tight.

-Once fluffy, bake for 25-30 minutes, let cool.
+Once fluffy, bake for 25-30 minutes, then let cool.
+Make the frosting while the rolls are cooling.

-Spread with icing and enjoy!
+Spread the cooled rolls with frosting and enjoy!

 Keep in mind that these don't have to be perfect!
 Consider the pan that you're using and the overall shape of your rolls.
 How many would reasonably fit in there?
 The biggest thing to keep in mind is that you want them to be the same thickness.
 If you have very thick or very thin rolls, they will bake at different times.
 So as long as they're all roughly the same thickness, you're in good shape!